 Further update A reader on my Facebook post points to this technolibertarian event, in which Nick Gillespie, billed as a “conservatarian”, features, along with Rand Paul and racist homophobe Cathy McMorris Rodgers.
 Relevantly for this post, the article mentions the tactic of emphasising libertarian support for drug law reform and hiding links to the Republicans.
 As I’ve argued, this is a tactic which will become obsolete once drug law reform becomes a reality .

-On immigration, the libertarian line is much the same as that of big business.
+[^1]: There’s still a chance of a loss at the Supreme Court, in which case the issue will come down, for the medium term, to whether the Democrats win the 2016 Presidential election and the Senate, thereby getting to replace the inevitable retirements.
+In this context, anyone who votes Republican, whatever their views on social issues, is effectively opposing equal marriage. [^2]: On immigration, the libertarian line is much the same as that of big business.
 As regards scepticism about war, the same is true of the realist school associated with The National Interest (they publish me, and some libertarians as well as old-school realists).
 Moreover, as Iraq showed, the bulk of self-described libertarians turned out to be shmibertarians when the war drums started beating (see Glenn Reynolds).
 On gender issues, the libertarians are at best ambivalent (on abortion for example) but more often than not, on the wrong side.
-Notably, on issues like Hobby Lobby, property rights trump the personal freedom of employees. ↩
+Notably, on issues like Hobby Lobby, property rights trump the personal freedom of employees.